open-contracting/kingfisher-summarize/docs/users.rst

 Grant a user read-only access to *all* tables
 ---------------------------------------------

 #.
-Connect to the database used by Kingfisher Views, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.
+Connect to the database used by Kingfisher Summarize, using the connecting settings you :ref:`configured earlier<database-connection-settings>`.

 #.
 Insert the username into the ``views.read_only_user`` table.
 For example, replace ``the_username``, and run: